JulianchoDev/MiPrimerRepo/README.md

 }
 ```

-5. You can now test that the sheets file and the Apps Script project are correctly linked by using the following formula in any sheet cell, it would return `Success`
+5. You can now test that the sheets file and the Apps Script project are correctly linked by using the following formula in any sheet cell, it would return `Success!!`

 ```shell
 =tf("test")